kshitizsinghvishen/Job-Application-Tracker-With-AI-/INTRO.md

 Job Application-Tracker-With-AI-
-The file `code (7).html` is a comprehensive HTML document containing the front-end implementation for a "Job Application Tracker" web application.
+The file is a comprehensive HTML document containing the front-end implementation for a "Job Application Tracker" web application.
 Here’s a summary of its major components and features:

  General Structure
 1. HTML Basics: